-The formula for the bimodule differential is entirely analogous, and so are the formulas for the left and right actions of the Hochchild cochain complex $\HC{A}$.
+The formula for the bimodule differential is entirely analogous, and so are the formulas for the left and right actions of the Hochschild cochain complex $\HC{A}$.
 In particular, $\BimHH{M}[N]$ is a graded $\HH{A}$-bimodule.
-Notice, however, that $\BimHC{M}[N]$ does not admit a Yoneda product when $M\not\cong N$, although there is Yoneda product of the form
+Notice, however, that $\BimHC{M}[N]$ does not admit a Yoneda product when $M\not\cong N$, although there is a Yoneda product of the form

 where $L$ is a further graded $A$-bimodule, which corresponds to the bigraded composition of morphisms in the derived category of graded $A$-bimodules.
-As with the bimodule Hochschild cochain complex, we also consider the bimodule complex when $A$, $M$ and $N$ are plain graded vector spaces, in which case there is no natural differential. \end{remark}
+As with the bimodule Hochschild cochain complex, we also consider the bimodule complex when $A$, $M$ and $N$ plain graded vector spaces, in which case there is no natural differential. \end{remark}